igladun/attested-tls-proxy/README.md

 These are the attestation type names used in the HTTP headers, and the measurements file, and when specifying a local attestation type with the `--client-attestation-type` or `--server-attestation-type` command line options.

+- `auto` - detect attestation type (used only when specifying the local attestation type as a command-line argument)
 - `none` - No attestation provided
 - `dummy` - Forwards the attestation to a remote service (for testing purposes, not yet supported)
 - `gcp-tdx` - DCAP TDX on Google Cloud Platform